-- Create infographics from your blog posts and articles and post these to Pinterest.
+- Create infographics from your existing blog posts and articles and post these to Pinterest.

-- Rewrite/Create excerpts or summaries from your blog posts and articles and publish these on Facebook, LinkedIn, StumbleUpon, etc.
+- Rewrite/Create excerpts or summaries from your blog posts and articles and post these to Facebook, LinkedIn, StumbleUpon, etc.

 - Turn your articles into PDF reports and slide presentations and publish these on sites like SlideShare.com.

-- Turn your slide presentations into video sales letters and publish your videos on sites like YouTube.com, Vimeo, etc.
+- Turn your slide presentations into narrated videos and publish your videos on sites like YouTube.com, Vimeo, etc.

-- Create podcasts from your blog posts and articles and publish these to podcasting sites.
+- Create podcasts from your existing blog posts and articles and publish these to podcasting sites.

 - Create new email drip campaigns for newsletters from your blog posts and articles.